Our New Jersey Divorce Lawyers Are Here for You

 - Removal/relocation of parent and child

-Our Bergen County and Hackensack divorce attorneys take the time to listen to your concerns before suggesting an approach to navigate the New Jersey divorce process.
+Our Bergen County and New Jersey divorce attorneys take the time to listen to your concerns before suggesting an approach to navigate the New Jersey divorce process.
 Our goal is to resolve all of the issues you and your spouse cannot agree upon in a way that that allows you to move forward with your life.
 We advocate for men’s legal rights and strive to anticipate and settle the details of your divorce in a way that reduces stress during the process and lessens the likelihood of contention after the divorce is finalized.
 We also handle complex and high net-worth divorce cases.
 You can rest assured that we offer sound legal advice and are your trusted advisors to help guide you through from start to finish.

 We offer an initial consultation to discuss the circumstances of your individual situation and determine the best way to proceed.
 If you are thinking of starting a divorce or have been served with divorce papers, call us today at 201-880-9770.